rswhiting/rswhiting.github.io/_posts/2016-05-10-a-good-hobby.md

 title: A good hobby
 layout: post
 category: Hobby
-tag: [Philosophy]
+tag: [Philosophy, FixMe]
 ---
-_A good hobby draws me closer to God
+>A good hobby draws me closer to God
+>

-or closer to people.
+>or closer to people.
+>

-It benefits my own character
+>It benefits my own character
+>

-or sharpens my skill.
+>or sharpens my skill.
+>

-It builds contentment and satisfaction
+>It builds contentment and satisfaction
+>

-instead of demanding more.
+>instead of demanding more.
+>

-It leaves me calm and either tired or energetic,
+>It leaves me calm and either tired or energetic,
+>

-not lethargic or frustrated._
+>not lethargic or frustrated.

 Now to put it to the test.